ogelbric/POC_Tanzu_App_Engine_app1/README.md

 docker push gcr.io/boreal-rain-25xxx/nginx-unprivileged:latest
 ```

-## here are all the steps I used to get the image to my on-prem cluster
+## Here are all the steps I used to get the image to my on-prem cluster
 The main commands are:
 ```
 tanzu login